Frank-node/nodebc/README.md

 # Node.js BC

-This project it's to learn HTML, CSS, JS, Node.js and MongoDB
+This is the repository of exercises for the node BC course that started on Jan 06.This course is to learn HTML, CSS, JS, Node.js and MongoDB

 1. [HTML exercises](html)
 2. [CSS  exercises](css)